SmithBradleyC/jsPsych_Online_Experiments/README.md

 #### Crediting SONA Participants

-Our university uses the SONA system to credit participants with course credit.
+The University of Manitoba uses the SONA system to credit participants with course credit.
 SONA allows online experiments and automatic crediting for those experiments.
 To do this:
 - Set up a SONA online experiment
 - Go to your SONA experiment's "Change Study Information" page
 - Set the SONA Study URL to your experiments URL with "?id=%SURVEY_CODE%" added onto the end of the URL (without the quotation marks).
-For example, you might set the Study URL to: https://<i></i>YourGitHubUsername.github.io/OCSWinter2020/?id=%SURVEY_CODE%
+For example, you might set the Study URL to: https://<i></i>YourGitHubUsername.github.io/jsPsych_Online_Experiments/?id=%SURVEY_CODE%
 - Then go back to the Study Information page and find the "Completion URLs:"
 - Copy the client-side Completion URL, this will be important to include as a redirect at the end of your study
 - There is then some important code to include in the [index.html](index.html) file (including the client-side URL) in order to automatically grant the participants credit.
 These will be tagged with "#SONA" so that they are easier to find.
 The most vital one will look something like this: